 Sellers will often try to set their sales price based on the projected value of the business.
-For instance, a holiday letting business that has an average occupancy of 40 percent may be worth £400K; if the occupancy rate was 80 percent, it’s value could be double.
+For instance, a holiday letting business that has an average occupancy of 40 percent may be worth £400K; if the occupancy rate was 80 percent, its value could be double.
 But a buyer can’t be expected to pay a price based on a notional return.
 If you pay for potential, you’ll be rewarding the seller for the hard work you invest in realising it.
 Make sure the price of the business is based on its current, not projected, value.

-4. Banking on change
+4. Banking on Change

 Many businesses have an established brand that reflects their values and appeals to their customer base – ignore this at your peril.
 If you’re planning to change the essence of what makes the business successful, you could wipe out your profits overnight.
-Which is why it’s important to consider the company culture when thinking about buying a business.
-For instance, if you buy a specialist chocolate brand that leverages its organic, Fair Trade credentials, but plan to improve profit margins by cutting the cost of ingredients, you could find yourself without a customer base.
+This is why it’s important to consider the company culture when thinking about buying a business.
+For instance, if you buy a specialist chocolate brand that leverages its organic, Fair Trade credentials, but plans to improve profit margins by cutting the cost of ingredients, you could find yourself without a customer base.
 Playing fast and loose with company culture can decimate some businesses.

-5. Overextending yourself
+5. Overextending Yourself

 A common mistake among business hunters is to buy a business that’s out of their budget.
 Running a business requires capital and although successful businesses can generate enough revenue to cover expenses, you’ll always need cash reserves to carry you through tough times.
-If you spend all your money acquiring a company, you won’t have the means to cover shortfalls when they occur and a just a small amount of debt could bankrupt your new business.
+If you spend all your money acquiring a company, you won’t have the means to cover shortfalls when they occur and just a small amount of debt could bankrupt your new business.
 Stick to your budget and only commit to a business when you have the funds secured to buy it and keep it afloat in the first few years.